mimecuvalo/helloworld/docs/readme.md

       - https://github.com/ngs/draft-js-markdown-shortcuts-plugin
       - --- for divider
     - add inline-code
+    - add empty newline always at end of doc
     - image upload progress (or indeterminate loading "spinner")
     - unfurl should have "(via link)"
     - take a look at utils codebase: https://github.com/jpuri/draftjs-utils